 Winter weather brings us steamier sex?
 New research suggests that men have a higher sex drive during winter months.
 Now we can stop complaining about the cold and start reaping its benefits.

 In a recent study published in The Psychology of Human Sexuality, 114 men rated their perceived attractiveness of two sets of photos – one of women’s faces, and one of women’s bodies.
-Shown these images every 3 months, over the course of a year, researchers noticed that attraction levels for images of faces did not change – but the body images saw fluctuating levels, especially in colder months.
+Shown these images every 3 months over the course of a year, researchers noticed that attraction levels for the images of the faces did not change – but the body images saw fluctuating levels, especially during colder months.

 From December to February, attraction levels rose and peaked, while in June, July and August they reached their lowest readings for the entire year.
 In fact, survey subjects who were in the same relationship throughout the study reported that attraction to their partners peaked in winter as well, proving that even a summer love can become more intense during the winter.